 Rule #9: Require all programmers to compile on all platforms.

 It only takes 10 minutes to teach an entry-level programmer how to checkout and build on a new platform they have never used before.
-You can write the 4 or 5 steps of instructions on the back of a business card and tape it to their monitor.
+You can write the four or five steps of instructions on the back of a business card and tape it to their monitor.
 If this entry-level programmer writes his or her new cross platform code according to the rules in this article, it will build flawlessly (or be fixable in a few minutes with very basic changes).
 THIS IS NOT SOME HUGE BURDEN.
 And ALL programmers must be responsible for keeping their code building on ALL platforms, or the whole cross platform effort won’t go smoothly.

 Rule #10: Fire the lazy, incompetent, or bad-attitude programmers who can’t follow these rules.